codefresh-io/docs.codefresh.io/_docs/installation/gitops/shared-configuration.md

   Currently, Codefresh supports a single Shared Configuration Repo per account.
   You may need to reset the Shared Configuration Repo after creating it.
 See [Reset Shared Configuration Repository for GitOps Runtimes]({{site.baseurl}}/docs/installation/gitops/monitor-manage-runtimes/#reset-shared-configuration-repository-for-gitops-runtimes).
 -->

+## Location of the Shared Configuration Repo

+You can see the URL of the Shared Configuration Repo for your Runtime in the **Organization Information** page.

+   {% include
+	image.html
+	lightbox="true"
+	file="/images/runtime/shared-isc-repo/shared-isc-location.png"
+	url="/images/runtime/shared-isc-repo/shared-isc-location.png"
+	alt="Shared Configuration Repo URL"
+	caption="Shared Configuration Repo URL" max-width="60%"
+%}

 ## Shared Configuration Repo structure
 Below is a representation of the structure of the repository with the shared configuration.